calvinaberg1/Calvin_Aberg_Portfolio/README.md

 - Won third place in its track at the 2022 Rice Datathon

-# DEEP_stock_model
-2021 DEEP stock price prediction model
+# DEEP Stock Price Prediction Model
 ## Overview
 This project was part of a semester long competition and exploration project with Rice Data Science called DEEP (data education and exploration project).
 Working in a team of two with a mentor, we had weekly sessions in which we walked through every step of the data science pipeline with our data - historical stock price data.
 In the end of the semester, we were able to create a prediction model using neural networks and [present our model to a panel of judges.](https://github.com/calvinaberg1/DEEP_stock_model/blob/main/Calvin%20Aberg%20-%20DEEP%20Final%20Presentation.pptx?raw=true)